Should Investors Worry About L - GuruFocus.com

-The latest data from GuruFocus shows that CFO and Treasurer Marshall Robert J. Jr. sold 10000 shares of Lantheus Holdings Inc (LNTH) on 2023-05-15.
+The latest data from GuruFocus shows that Chairman and CEO, 10% Owner George Lemaitre sold 20086 shares of LeMaitre Vascular Inc (LMAT) on 2023-05-18.

 Investors may be concerned when an insider sells shares.
 It could be a sign that insiders are turning bearish on the stock of their own company.
 Insiders have a unique advantage in determining the value of their company, so when they begin selling, investors pay attention.
-Let’s take a look at this insider sell to see if Lantheus Holdings Inc deserves some skepticism from investors.
+Let’s take a look at this insider sell to see if LeMaitre Vascular Inc deserves some skepticism from investors.

-Over the past year, Marshall Robert J. Jr. has sold 55269 shares in total.
+Over the past year, George Lemaitre has sold 205286 shares in total.

-This means that Marshall Robert J. Jr. has been selling their company’s stock over a longer term.
+This means that George Lemaitre has been selling their company’s stock over a longer term.
 This could actually be a positive sign for the stock, contrary to expectations.
 When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
 The executives will then sell some of the new shares for cash.
 Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
 Investors should be cautious when evaluating insider selling.

 Insider trends